Check-Off List for Parents

 In order to keep you informed and assist you with your efforts, please take a moment to look at these ideas to see where you might help your child be successful.

 __ My child is checking his/her grades online at school or home to make sure that s/he has all work turned in.
-I look at my child’s online reports on a regular basis.
-(URL for grades is gb.granite.k12.ut.us You or your child type in the username and password to access information.)
+I understand that my child may "fix" any assignment grade by doing the alternate assignment.

-__ When my child is missing work (indicated by an "M" in the online grading program), I encourage him/her to make up the work.
+__ When my child is missing work, I encourage him/her to make up the work.

 __ My child is writing down and showing me the weekly list of activities and academic events that we record into our planners.
 (This happens every Monday.
 Students take their planners home that night, get their planners signed by you, and then return the planners to me the next day.)

-__ My child is writing down and showing me the weekly list of vocabulary words so that I can help him/her study for the weekly vocabulary test.
-These tests are also on Friday.
-(Use the site above for practice, if you wish.)
+__ My child is writing down and showing me the weekly list of vocabulary words so that I can help him/her study for the weekly test.

-__ My child is reading twenty minutes every weeknight.
+__ My child is reading thirty minutes every weeknight.
 Sometimes s/he reads out loud to someone in our family in order to develop oral fluency.

-__ My child is studying math twenty minutes every night – doing the nightly math homework.
+__ My child is studying math twenty minutes every night – doing the nightly math practice.
 Encourage your child to do the weekly Math Olympiad tests to develop problem solving skills.

 __ My child is tracking his/her reading and math on the LEARN calendar that is given out the first of each month.
-I sign this calendar and send it back with my child at the end of the month.
+I sign this calendar and my child keeps it in his/her Important Papers folder.

 __ I am checking with my child to make sure that s/he has sufficient reading material.
 (In my class students must always have something to read when they finish their work.)
 Each student must read and report on 400 pages per term.
 Every book report must be signed by a parent.